NATIONAL POEM IN YOUR POCKET DAY

 During National Poetry Month in April, National Poem in Your Pocket Day shares the way poetry brings joy by simply carrying one in your pocket.
 When you share the poem, you’ll bring joy to others.

-Poems come in so many different sizes, they can be squeezed onto a square of the calendar or jotted on the side of pencil.
-No matter where you find them, we’re sure they’ll bring surprise and joy.
+Poems come in so many different sizes, they can be squeezed onto a square of the calendar or jotted on the side of a pencil.
+We’re sure they’ll bring surprise and joy no matter where you find them.

 HOW TO OBSERVE #PoemInYourPocketDay or #PocketPoem